Our Steeple

 The Steeple Restoration Project

+The committee is so grateful for our community’s support and wonderful, generous donations to our fundraising efforts including several challenge grants and gifts.
 We do want to thank all who have contributed so much to this effort.
 We are lucky to be part of our community that cares so much for our church and its place in Norfolk.
-We truly appreciate donations of all sizes.
-Every donation helps brings us closer to our goal of raising the steeple.
-Visit “steeple campaign” on our website norfolkucc.org to learn more.

 Thank you from the Raise The Steeple Committee –